-Passion’s Paradise by Sonya T. Pelton is a wonderfully terrible book.
+Passion’s Paradise by Sonya T. Pelton is a wonderfully terrible book published by Zebra in its early years.
 The cover warns you; it’s dark and dreary, done in deep blues and white, with the wrong hair color for the hero and a ship about to sink in the ocean that shouts: “Disaster looms ahead!”

 I got this book in one of those e-bay lots, it was a freebie that the seller was perhaps too embarrassed to mention and only too glad to get rid of, with no back cover (no worries, I printed out the book-blurb and taped it to the back) and garnished with red stamps from Arlene’s Book House & Paperback Exchange in Sweetwater, Texas.
 Now it lay in my Yankee hands, ready to thrill me with its awfulness.

 There is another murder.
 Is Ty the killer?
-Well, this time yes, but who cares?
+Well, this time yes, but again, who cares?

-Passion’s Paradise is such a cliché-ridden calamity.
-However, it was oddly entertaining, like a terrible movie you watch just to shout inanities at the screen.
+Passion’s Paradise is a cliché-ridden calamity.
+Even so, it was oddly entertaining, like a terrible movie you watch just to shout inanities at the screen.
 Plus, I can’t hate a book with such craptastic dialogue as:

 Ellen (a prostitute): “You know I used to enjoy all kinds of men before Captain Ty came along.
 That tawny-haired devil made me forget them all, with his lean body and bulging crotch!
 Shees!
 I’ve bedded down with more men than you could ever hope to meet in your lifetime.”